Homosexuality and Methodism: 1968-2000

 In 1972 the United Methodist Church added language to its Book of Discipline of The United Methodist Church that "homosexual persons no less than heterosexual persons are individuals of sacred worth."
-In other words, all individuals are of worth to God.
 The originally proposed statement ended there; however, this phrase struggled to pass.
-Don Hand, a delegate from Southwest Texas suggested that the period be turned into a comma followed by the phrase "though we do not condone the practice of homosexuality and consider this practice incompatible with Christian doctrine."
+Don Hand, a delegate from Southwest Texas, suggested that the period be turned into a comma followed by the phrase "though we do not condone the practice of homosexuality and consider this practice incompatible with Christian doctrine," which passed with only the change of the word doctrine to the word teaching.
+In 2024 this statement was removed from the Church's teachings.